Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

+\begin{proof} Let us assume indirectly that every red edge of $G$ is contained in at least $\binom{r}{2}-1$ red hyperedges.
+Let $x$ be the number of red hyperedges in $N(X)$ and $y$ be the number of blue hyperedges.
+Then the number of blue edges in $X$ is at most $y$ (since $S'$ has the property that every blue hyperedge contains at most one pair of $S'$).
+Since $|N(X)| < |X|$, this implies the number of red edges in $X$ is more than $x$, hence the number of edges in $B$ between the red edges in $X$ and red hyperedges is at least $(x + 1)(\binom{r}{2}-1)$.
+However, a hyperedge in $B_2$ has at most $\binom{r}{2}-1$ neighbors in $B_1$ and so there can be at most $x(\binom{r}{2}-1)$ edges in $B$ between red hyperedges and red edges in $X$, a contradiction. \end{proof}

+We will call a red edge (in each copy of $F$ in $G$) guaranteed by the above claim, \emph{special red edge}.
+As every copy of $F$ in $G$ contains a bad set, it contains a special red edge too.

-Now we delete such an edge in a bad set from $G$, and recolor the incident red hyperedges to \textit{green}.
-If there are other copies of $F$, we repeat this.
-Note that it is possible that some of the incident red hyperedges have already turned green.
-However, the number of green hyperedges is obviously at most $\binom{r}{2}-2$ times the number of deleted edges.
+We consider each copy of $F$, one by one, and recolor a special red edge in it to \textit{green}, and also recolor all the red hyperedges containing it to \textit{green}.
+Note that it is possible that some of the red hyperedges containing a special red edge of $G$ may have already turned green.
+However, after this procedure, the total number of green hyperedges of $\cH$ is obviously at most $\binom{r}{2}-2$ times the number of green edges of $G$.
+Notice that each remaining red hyperedge still contains $\binom{r}{2}$ red edges of $G$.

-Let us now color the deleted edges green, and recolor the non-deleted red edges and hyperedges to \textit{purple} to avoid confusion.
-Thus $G$ contains blue, green and purple edges, while $\cH$ contains blue, green and purple hyperedges.
-A blue hyperedge contains at most one blue edge of $G$, a green hyperedge contains a green edge of $G$ (possibly more than one), while a purple hyperedge contains $\binom{r}{2}$ purple edges of $G$.
+Let us now recolor the remaining red edges of $G$ and red hyperedges of $\cH$ to \textit{purple} to avoid confusion.
+Thus $G$ now contains blue, green and purple edges, while $\cH$ contains blue, green and purple hyperedges.
+Every blue hyperedge of $\cH$ contains at most one blue edge of $G$, and every green hyperedge of $\cH$ contains a green edge of $G$ (possibly more than one), while a purple hyperedge contains $\binom{r}{2}$ purple edges of $G$ (i.e., every pair contained in a purple hyperedge is a purple edge of $G$).

-Furthermore, let $G_1$ be the graph consisting of these blue and purple edges, and let $G_2$ be the graph consisting of the green and purple edges.
-Clearly $G_1$ is $F$-free because we get $G_1$ by eliminating every copy of $F$ from $G$. $G_2$ is also $F$-free.
-Indeed, notice that we recolored only red edges to green or purple, so the edges in $G_2$ were all previously red.
-Therefore, by Claim \ref{redg2}, it cannot contain a copy of $F$.
+Furthermore, let $G_1$ be the subgraph of $G$ consisting of blue and purple edges, and let $G_2$ be the subgraph of $G$ consisting of green and purple edges.
+Clearly $G_1$ is $F$-free because every copy of $F$ in $G$ contains a green edge.
+We claim $G_2$ is also $F$-free -- indeed, notice that we recolored only red edges to green or purple, so the edges in $G_2$ were all originally red.
+Therefore, by Claim \ref{redg2}, $G_2$ cannot contain a copy of $F$.

 \begin{clm} If an $F$-free graph $G$ contains $x$ edges, then it contains at most copies of $K_r$.

 \end{clm}